All welcome at our times of prayer and worship

 WORSHIP AT HOME: The Church of England Birmingham offers some suggested morning and evening prayers for those who would like to worship at home.
 To view them click here

 Personal prayer resources and scripture readings for the Covid-19 situation are also available from the Church of England website here

 Join us and become part of a friendly and welcoming church community.
 Our church is a place for spiritual reflection and meditation as well as being an inspirational space.

 There’s been a building on this site for over 160 years and when the church was rebuilt ten years ago, what we wanted was a building which shouted out ‘We are here for everyone’.
 And yes, we are here for everyone, young and old, of different cultures, backgrounds, ages, sexuality and gender.
 We are an Inclusive Church and as a caring church community, we are very much here to meet the needs of the people of Erdington and beyond.

-SAFEGUARDING: For information regarding the safeguarding of children and adults in the church, please view our statement here: SAFEGUARDING.
+SAFEGUARDING: For information regarding the safeguarding of children and adults in the church, please view our statement here: St. Barnabas SAFEGUARDING

-If you are interested in joining any of these activities, please do contact us for further information.
+If you're interested in joining any of these activities, please do contact us for further information.

 Fundraising & Donations